lukeod/vampiresurvivors-modding/physics-system.md

 # Physics System

-Vampire Survivors uses a custom physics engine (ArcadePhysics) for collision detection and movement, integrated with Unity's component system.
+Based on code analysis, Vampire Survivors appears to use a custom physics engine (ArcadePhysics) for collision detection and movement, integrated with Unity's component system.
+All information in this document is inferred from decompiled IL2CPP code.

-**Note**: This documentation reflects the current Unity 6000.0.36f1 implementation.
-Collision callback signatures and some method parameters have been updated from previous versions.
+**Note**: This documentation reflects the Unity 6000.0.36f1 implementation observed in the decompiled code.
+Collision callback signatures and some method parameters appear to have been updated from previous versions.

 ## Core Components

 ### PhysicsManager (Singleton)
 **Location**: `Il2CppVampireSurvivors.Framework.PhysicsManager`

-Central physics management singleton:
+Appears to function as a central physics management singleton based on code analysis:

 ```csharp
 // Singleton access